m-lab/murakami/README.md

 by default all tests are configured to run four times daily at randomized intervals, but with no data exporters enabled.
-To use Murakami and save test results, either using an individual device or a fleet of managed devices, you'll use Docker to build and configure Murakami.
+To use Murakami and save test results, either using an individual device or a fleet of managed devices, you'll use one of the options below to configure the container at runtime, or build your own local container image.

 The Murakami container can be configured/customized using:
-* environment variables on the command line when running docker (Standalone, Standalone Locally Managed)
+* environment variables on the command line when running Docker (Standalone, Standalone Locally Managed)
-* environment variables in a file, passed on the command line when running docker (Standalone, Standalone Locally Managed)
+* environment variables in a file, passed on the command line when running Docker (Standalone, Standalone Locally Managed)
 * customizing the `murakami.toml` configuration file (Standalone, Standalone Locally Managed)
 * environment variables in your Balena Cloud project, or per device (Fleet Managed in Balena Cloud)